viniciusarruda/viniciusarruda.github.io/_posts/projects/2017-08-20-cellular-automata.md

 ![Unable to display image]({{ site.url }}/images/cagif.gif)
 <br><sub>*Game of Life.*</sub>
 {: .center-small-image}

+Checkout the code on github for one and two dimensional cellular automata.

 <div markdown="0" style="text-align: center"><a href="https://github.com/viniciusarruda/cellular-automata" target="_blank" class="btn">CHECKOUT THE CODE ON GITHUB</a></div>